bigbluebutton/bigbluebutton/bigbluebutton-html5/tests/puppeteer/README.md

 Copy the `.env-template` file to a new file, and name it `.env`.
 In the `.env` file, add your BigBlueButton server URL and secret, so the tests will know which server to connect to.

 To run all the tests at once, run `npm test`.
 If you have Jest installed globally, you can run individual tests with `jest TEST [TEST...]`.
-The tests are found in the `.test.js files`, but you may choose to omit file extensions when running the tests.
+The tests are found in the `.test.js` files, but you may choose to omit file extensions when running the tests.

 ## Running the tests in a Docker container